Atticus29/dataJitsu/specs.md

 # TODO high priority
+- [ ] See what happens when you try to add new submission name
+- [ ] Some annotation manipultations affect video play for another person's instance (test using aws version and localhost version?)
-- [ ] Alphabetize the moves in annotation lists
+  - [ ] Characterize the problem better
 - [ ] Enter upon password completion for login should trigger login button
 - [ ] Tournaments from a dropdown
 - [ ] Add moves, weight class, tournament, age class, etc.